Reception

 Homework

-Homework will be sent home on Friday and is due in the following Wednesday - if required as often home learning is reviewing skills which have been taught in class.
-From November, alongside their chosen library books, children in Reception are also bringing home reading books linked to their learning in Read Write Inc (RWI).
+Homework will be sent home on Friday and will link to the learning in the class or reviewing skills which have been taught.
+From November, alongside their chosen library books, children in Reception also bring home reading books linked to their learning in Read Write Inc (RWI).
 These should be returned to school each Tuesday to be changed for the next book.

 Your child would benefit from reading every evening with an adult - either reading their library book together and talking about what has been read, favourite part, favourite character, or, if a non-fiction book, some facts and information which they have read.
 For blending books (RWI), daily practice of blending the three letter words before saying the word would be perfect!
 We also send home QR codes for sound recognition and learning as well as lessons for blending which can be done at home.